IDMNYU/IdeationPrototypingSpring2022_Bennett/classmate_discovery.md

 ### DM-UY 1143 A Ideation and Prototyping
 ##### Spring 2022 • Katherine Bennett • Mon/Wed 2:00PM-3:50PM • 370 Jay Room 309

+### Critical aspects of this course, are diverse and multifareous forms of reasearch; as well as creative methods to communicate and present information.
+This assignment is a first pass at both of those aspects.

 # Classmate Discovery

 Using your classmate's care package, input map, constant input/output choices assignments and social media presences, supplemented with an interview, questionnaire, or survey, **create a visual map that represents a classmates’ background, training, discipline, and personal circumstances that led them to where they are today and where they are going.** Show cross-references (when you can).
 This visual map should be thoughtful, considerate and informed by your research.